-In-class observation, teacher assistance, and student teaching under the professional supervision of a university supervisor and a cooperating teacher in an early childhood classroom.
-Teacher candidates engage in both curricular and extracurricular programs.
+In-class observation, teacher assistance, and student teaching under professional supervision of a university supervisor and a cooperating teacher in an elementary school.
+Students engage in both curricular and extracurricular programs.
 Includes theories of education evaluation and testing.
+Corequisite: PED 361/GPED 571.

-Prerequisites: Admission to the Professional Education Program and acceptance of student teaching application.
+Prerequisites: Admission to the Professional Education Program; acceptance of Student Teaching Application.